AP® U.S. History Exam Format

 What Do I Study To Ace the AP U.S. History Exam?

-The curriculum for AP U.S. history is based on two pillars: historical reasoning skills and the 8 Big Ideas.
+The curriculum for AP U.S. history is based on two pillars: historical reasoning skills and the 8 Themes.
 Exam success is equally dependent on knowing what and how to study.
 Therefore, it is vital to comprehend the topics and concepts included in the AP United States History exam.

 The AP U.S. History exam tests historical thinking skills.
 Check the table below for the skills tested: